Smartling/SmartlingHelp/_articles/gdn/managing-gdn-projects/how-to-pattern-match-variable-content.md

 ---

 Smartling uses patterns to avoid retranslating repeating content with variables.
-[Patterns can be created in the Dashboard](/hc/en-us/articles/202660343), or can be created by integrating your website's HTML code using the Smartling notranslate class.
+[Patterns can be created in the Dashboard](/support/articles/create-and-manage-patterns-gdn/), or can be created by integrating your website's HTML code using the Smartling notranslate class.

 One way to create patterns is by using a Do Not Translate rule or by adding tags to your source code.
 If this is not possible, you can also create configuration rules.

-**How to Pattern Match Via Configuration**
+## Pattern Match Via Configuration

 Using translation classes and exclusion classes, you have better control over exactly what is and is not translated (and the translation method).